atomic-zero/81x_Files/README.md

-# 81x_Files
-Automation scripts and weird/old/useless stuffs
+# A collection of my old scripts and tools.